 The Washington Post cautioned that text neck or tech neck was becoming an epidemic back in 2014, and many years later, the problem has only worsened.
-We spend so much time looking down at our phone that it can cause harm and pain.
+We spend so much time looking down at our phones that it can cause harm and pain.
 You can keep that from happening with a little awareness, and fix the problem with a few tips.

 What is text neck pain?